1 jar Grape or Strawberry Peanut Butter Swirl $2.29

 You can use Cream of Chicken or Cream of Mushroom soups mixed with half a pound of cooked ground meat, a poached chicken breast cut into bite-sized pieces, or any cooked seafood and 1/2 cup mixed vegetables to make pot pies or frugal casseroles.
 Canned biscuits can be used for the top crust.
 This makes excellent individual servings when placed in ramekins.

-Buy the cheapest refrigerated canned biscuits dough and pinch them off in pieces to use to make dumplings in a can of heated Cream of Chicken Soup with one can milk or water, and a Tablespoon of Butter.
-Add some English Peas and diced Carrots and you have a good frugal meal.
+Buy the cheapest refrigerated canned biscuits dough and pinch them off in pieces to use to make dumplings in a can of heated Cream of Chicken Soup with one can milk or water, and a Tablespoon of Butter, and letting them simmer covered for 10 minutes until the dumplings are done.
+Add some English Peas and diced Carrots and you have another delicious frugal meal.

 Drink at least 8 glasses water a day to keep yourself hydrated.
-If you need to lose weight, it is very important to drink adequate amounts of water to flush out fat cells.
+If you need to lose weight, it is very important to drink adequate amounts of water to flush out fat cells and toxins.
 A good rule of thumb is to divide your body weight by 2 and that is how many ounces of water you should drink every day.

 Eating a MUFA after every meal can help you lose belly fat.
 A MUFA is a mono-unsaturated fatty acid such as almonds or other nuts or seeds, avocadoes, dark chocolate, black or green olives, or using oils such as olive oil, sunflower oil, safflower oil, or extra virgin coconut oil.